riganti/dotvvm-docs/Controls/tailwind/Pagination/sample1/sample.md

-## Sample 1: GridView with Pagination
+## Sample 1: GridView with DataPager

-Demonstrates a GridView and Pagination control both bound to the same paged data set.
+Demonstrates a GridView and DataPager bound to the same paged data set.